 The route.
 Orléans is the first place mentioned in the Pilgrim’s Guide but Paris was the medieval pilgrim gathering point.
 Modern pilgrims variously start at Paris, at Chartres (developing into an important secondary starting-point), at channel ports or from home.
 From Orléans, the first major town on the route from Paris, the way follows the Loire valley to Tours where it joins the route from Chartres; it then goes south-west through Poitou and the Saintonge to Bordeaux; and finally passes through les Landes to join the routes from Le Puy and Vézelay at Gibraltar just beyond Saint-Palais.
 The medieval route would have been along Roman roads and the main towns were all major Roman towns at important cross-roads, many already major pilgrimage centres in their own right.
 However, with no topographical constraints favouring a single route, there were many variants, including sea-routes to the Médoc and Bordeaux.

 Length.
 From Chartres to Gibraltar is 913 km; from Paris to Orléans about 130 km and from Orléans to Gibraltar 842 km.
 Journey time is around 40 days excluding rest days and sightseeing.
+A detailed breakdown of the routes village by village can be found on Wikipedia.

 Terrain.
 The route is easy to walk or cycle.
 It is generally flat, there are no significant hills or steep gradients and the paths are clearly defined.
 The chief features are the many wide, wooded east-west river valleys crossed by the route north of Bordeaux and the vast tracts of stabilised sand and pine forest of les Landes south of Bordeaux.
 The Chartres branch crosses the vast treeless plateau of the Beauce (the “bread basket” of France) and the extensive vineyards of the Loire to reach Tours.
 The Orléans branch follows the Loire valley with the grand chateaux of the kings and nobility of France.
 From Tours to Bordeaux, the way is in pleasant agricultural terrain, some deciduous forests and numerous rivers to be crossed.
 The vineyards begin again in the valley of the Charente and from here to Bordeaux, vines and forest mix.
 These provinces of Poitou and Saintonge are the lands “full of delights” according to the Pilgrim’s Guide.
 South from Bordeaux the way passes through the unending pine forest of les Landes, an area which has enjoyed a good reputation with neither medieval or modern pilgrims – the former because of the dangers of the shifting sands and the latter because of the rather tedious landscape.